Our Mission

 • Convening

-We collaborate with partners and stakeholders to amplify our research with varied perspectives and backgrounds.
+We collaborate with stakeholders, experts, and changemakers to amplify our research and inform the conversation with varied perspectives and backgrounds.

 • Solutions

-We develop innovative recommendations and models designed to address the toughest problems facing our system and the people it serves.
+We develop innovative recommendations and models designed to have the most positive impact for the most people.

 • Implementation

-We empower decisionmakers across the country to implement our solutions, through collaboration, consulting, and partnership.
+We empower decisionmakers across the country to test our solutions in the real world, through collaboration, consulting, and partnership.

 • Measurement

-We measure for outcomes and impact, seek feedback, and refine the solutions to achieve maximum benefit to all.
+We evaluate the outcomes and impact, seek feedback, and refine the solutions to achieve maximum benefit to all.

 These steps are key to advancing a trusted American legal system that is always improving, always accessible, and always serving the people.